seldonian-framework/Tutorials/_tutorials/install_tutorial.md

 </p>

 <p>
-    This will make the "seldonian" package available for you to import in Python.
+    This will make the <code class="highlight">seldonian</code> package available for you to import in Python.
 To test that it worked, run this command from the command line:
 </p>

 <p> <code>